Corps commanders vow to ensure writ of state

 “The forum also expressed its resolve for continued support to all state institutions for ensuring writ of the state and rule of law in which lies the peace, stability and prosperity of the country,” the ISPR said.

-The forum reviewed the geo-strategic environment and security situation of the country.
-Progress of ongoing operations, fencing along the Pak-Afghan border, situation along the eastern border including Indian ceasefire violations deliberately targeting of innocent citizens were also discussed.
+The forum reviewed geo-strategic environment and security situation of the country.
+Progress of ongoing operations, fencing along Pak-Afghan border, situation along eastern border including Indian ceasefire violations deliberately targeting innocent citizens were also discussed.

 “The forum also expressed its resolve for continued support to all state institutions for ensuring writ of the state and rule of law in which lies the peace, stability and prosperity of the country,” the ISPR said.

-The forum reviewed the geo-strategic environment and security situation of the country.
-Progress of ongoing operations, fencing along the Pak-Afghan border, situation along the eastern border including Indian ceasefire violations deliberately targeting of innocent citizens were also discussed.
+The forum reviewed geo-strategic environment and security situation of the country.
+Progress of ongoing operations, fencing along Pak-Afghan border, situation along eastern border including Indian ceasefire violations deliberately targeting innocent citizens were also discussed.

 Comments